margo/specification/system-design/specification/specification-version-management.md

 - Publish working previews as `X.Y.Z-rc.N` on the pre-draft branch
 - Target quarterly preview publication on March 15, June 15, September 15, and December 15
 - Increment `N` for each quarterly drop or agreed checkpoint
-- Use issue and branch tags to track PR numbers or work items instead of embedding PR identifiers in the semantic version

 ### Phase 2: Draft review